dscpesu/SimpleML/Student Academic Performace Analysis/README.md

 ## Dataset Description 📊

-The dataset includes two separate datasets, one for student performance in Mathematics (mat) and another for Portuguese language (por).
+The data includes datasets, for student performance .
 The target attribute of interest is G3, which represents the final year grade issued at the 3rd period.
 It's important to note that G3 is highly correlated with G2 (2nd-period grade) and G1 (1st-period grade), which are important predictors for G3.

 Predicting G3 without G2 and G1 is challenging, but it can be a valuable task for educational analysis and interventions.